Skip to Main Content

 Key information:

-• Some items may only be available for use in the library.
+• Some books sourced from external libraries may only be available for use in the library buildings

-If you need a chapter for your own research, first check Library Search to ensure the item is not already available from the library.
+If you need a book chapter for your own research, first check Library Search to ensure the book is not already available from the library.
 If it isn't, you can make a request.

 Request a chapter